- Absence Policy

 Students who are in compliance with the discipline code at St. Roch Catholic School may receive periodic rewards.

-Students will be dismissed at 3:00 p.m. in the following order; walkers, Aftercare, and riders.
+Students will be dismissed at 3:00pm.
 After all students are in cars, the school administrator will dismiss the cars by row.
 Parents will exit from the east gate.
 NO LEFT TURNS ALLOWED.
 All cars must turn to the right (east) and should follow the directions given by the individual on duty.

-After all cars have cleared the parking lot, the gate will be opened to allow parents who have been in the church’s parking lot to come into the school parking lot for dismissal.
+After all cars have cleared the parking lot, the gate will be opened to allow parents who have been in the church parking lot to come into the school parking lot for dismissal.

 - Students should always dress in a manner appropriate for school, with clothing clean, sized appropriately, without holes or tears, and looking neat.

 - Shoes and socks must be worn at all times by all students.
-Socks must be visible.
-No socks that are distracting are permitted.
 All shoes with laces should be tied at all times.
 Crocs, clogs, and open toed shoes are not allowed.
-Leggings worn under skirts should be solid in color.
+Leggings may be worn under skirts/jumpers.

 - Shirts should be navy with a collar.
 No emblem, monogram, picture or embroidery other than St. Roch logo wear is to be on any shirt or sweater.
 Shirts must be tucked in at all times.
 T-shirts are not an acceptable part of the dress code.